-Students can check their financial aid file status (and complete the verification process or download the appropriate forms) from the LACCD SIS.
-The LACCD SIS is accessible through mycollege.laccd.edu.

-The Financial Aid Office may request additional documentation based on the information submitted on your financial aid application such as:

-- Federal tax transcript, wage and income (W2) transcripts, and/or proof of non-filing - Verification of untaxed income and benefits - Verification Worksheets - Other documents as needed to verify your application or situation
+- Students can check their financial aid file status and To Do List from the LACCD SIS.
+You must complete your To Do List. (mycollege.laccd.edu). - 2.
+The Financial Aid Office may request additional documentation based on the information submitted on your financial aid application such as: - Federal tax return or transcript, wage and income (W2) transcripts, and/or proof of non-filing - Verification of untaxed income and benefits - Verification Worksheets - Other documents as needed to verify your application or situation